takavor/supplier-data-pipeline/README.md

 - The dates that are of the form `03/04/24` are `mm/dd/yy` (month first)

+## Figures

+Histogram of non-numeric stock levels in the supplier feed
 ![Histogram of non-numeric stock levels in the supplier feed](figures/nonnumeric_stock_levels_histogram.png)